VikaatGH/verilog-processor/README.md

 |  **floor_log**  |  rd ← (int)floor(log2(rs1))                                    |  000000000000	rs1	000	rd	0001011               |

 ## Floor_log
-The FLOOR_LOG instruction calculates the floor of the base-2 logarithm of a register value.
+The floor_log instruction calculates the floor of the base-2 logarithm of a register value.
 It uses the exponent from the floating-point format, specifically subtracting 127 (the bias in IEEE 754 single-precision).

+## Program Description
+This program takes an array of floating-point numbers and calculates the floor of the base-2 logarithm (floor(log2(x))) for each number.
+The results are saved back in the same array.
+It follows RISC-V rules for function calls.